robovm/robovm-docs/en/tutorials/cross-platform/cross-platform.md

+# Cross-Platform Basics

+> NOTE: Although a valid license key is not needed for cross platform support, this tutorial makes use of Interface Builder integration which does.
+You can [sign up for a 14-day free trial](https://account.robovm.com/#/login) to test this feature.

 ## Introduction

-One of RoboVM's greatest strengths is the opportunity to share the everything except UI code between your Android and iOS applications.
-The RoboVM plugin for IntelliJ includes a template to generate a cross platform project, or to add an iOS module to an existing Android project.
+One of RoboVM's greatest strengths is the opportunity to use the experience you have obtained with the JVM and Android in the creation of apps for iOS.
+Not only are you able to use the same familiar languages and libraries, but with a bit of planning, everything except UI and application code should be shareable between your Android and iOS applications.

-The basic architecture consists of platform specific modules for the UI and application layers, and a core module for the logic that will be shared.
-This guide introduces how to architect a cross-platform application using the native Android tools and RoboVM for iOS, while maximizing code re-use between them.
+This guide introduces how to architect a cross-platform application, while maximizing code re-use.

 ## Project Creation

 For the moment, cross-platform project creation is in BETA.
-We currently only support (IntelliJ)(../getting-started/intellij.md) and manually setting up your project.
-In the very near future, templates will be added to create a fresh cross platform project or to add a RoboVM module to an existing Android project.

-This tutorial also assumes you already have installed and configured the Android SDK and platform tools.
+We currently only support [IntelliJ](../../getting-started/intellij.md) and the Gradle build system.
+This tutorial also assumes you have installed and configured the Android SDK and platform tools. __TODO: Link to a guide for this!__

-> NOTE: Only the Gradle build system is supported.

-### Manual
+> NOTE: A project wizard will be added soon that can be used to generate a fully working cross-platform project.

 For now, the only way to create a cross-platform project is to manually setup the modules from within IntelliJ.
+At each step, if you are having problems, open the Gradle view (View > Tool Windows > Gradle) and press the `Sync` button.

+### Android Module

-* New Project > Android > Gradle: Android Module
+Select File > New > Project > Android > Gradle Android Module:

+* Page #1
+	* Application Name: Fortune
 	* Module Name: android
-	* Package Name: com.company.appname.android
+	* Package Name: com.mycompany.fortune.android
-* New Module > Gradle > (name it core)
+* Page #2
+	* Choose Blank Activity
+* Page #3
+	* Activity Name: FortuneActivity
+	* Layout Name: activity_fortune
+* Page #4
+	* Project Name: fortune

+### iOS Module

-* New Module > RoboVM > (name it ios) > (Make sure it is under ios module)
+Select File > New > Module > RoboVM > RoboVM iOS Single View App:

+* Page #1
-	* Package Name: com.company.appname.ios
+	* Package Name: com.mycompany.fortune.ios
+	* Application Name: Fortune
-	* App Id: com.company.appname
+	* App Id: com.company.fortune
+	* Build System: Gradle
+* Page #2
 	* Module Name: ios

+### Core Module

+Select File > New > Module > Gradle

+* Page #1
+	* Artifact Id: core
+* Page #2
+	* Module Name: core

+### Configuration

-* Update settings.gradle: include ':android', ':ios', ':core'
+* Replace everything in `settings.gradle` with: `include ':android', ':ios', ':core'`
-* Add compile project(':core') to android/build.gradle and ios/build.gradle
-* Sync

-### Wizard

-> NOTE: A project wizard will be added soon.
+* Open `android/build.gradle` and `ios/build.gradle`.
+Add `compile project(':core')` under the `dependencies` section.
+* __TODO: Either link to or spell out how to create a RoboVM Run Config__

 ## Simple Start